BrainU has a New Editor

 August 29, 2012 - Many websites list BrainU as a resource for teachers and students of neuroscience.
 Just a few examples are:

-- Educational Resources in Neuroscience, a service of the Society for Neuroscience.
-Type BrainU in the Search field to bring up a short description and link to the BrainU.org website.
+- Resources for Educators, a service of the Society for Neuroscience.
+Type Brain U in the Search field to find select BrainU lesson plans.

 - The Highlight Health Network article about BrainU that describes the program and gives readers access to The Synapse cartoon in our Cool Stuff section.

 - The Life Science Teaching Resource Community (formerly The American Physiological Society (APS) Archive of Teaching Resources), a digital library of peer-reviewed science teaching resources that is free and open to educators worldwide, includes BrainU lessons.
 Visit Life Science Teaching Resource Community and click on Search the Archive.
 Type BrainU in the search field and you'll see the 11 lessons -- all the lessons we've submitted so far.
 More lessons will be submitted in the next few months.

 If you visit a website and see a reference to BrainU, please let us know!